JetBrains/educational-plugin/CONTRIBUTING.md

      |   +-- src
      |       +-- other platfrom independent code

-Of course, only one batch of platform dependent code will be used in compilation.
+Of course, only one batch of platform-specific code will be used in compilation.
-To change platform version which you use during compilation, i.e. change IDEA/Android Studio/plugins dependencies and platform dependent code, you need to modify `environmentName` property in `gradle.properties` file or pass `-PenvironmentName=%platform.name%` argument to gradle command
+To change platform version which you use during compilation, i.e. change IDEA/Android Studio/plugins dependencies and platform dependent code, you need to modify `environmentName` property in `gradle.properties` file or pass `-PenvironmentName=%platform.version%` argument to gradle command.

+See [Tips and tricks](#tips-and-tricks) section to get more details how to create platform-specific code.
+See [SupportNewPlatformVersion.md](/documentation/SupportNewPlatformVersion.md) for more details if you need to support a new platform version.

 ### Different IDEs